aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ## Publicly available LVM data {#Ch04.06}

 [Latvian State Forests geospatial data on forest infrastructure and its description](https://data.gov.lv/dati/lv/dataset/as-latvijas-valsts-mezi-mezsaimniecibas-infrastruktura).
-The following data sets were used in the project:
+The following datasets were used in the project:

 - roads:

     - forest roads;

     - forest roads to be developed;

     - turning areas;

     - changeover areas;

     - driveways;

 - drainage systems:

     - ditches;

     - drainage systems;

     - renovated drainage facilities.

 Initially, no additional processing of this data was performed.
 It was used to prepare [geodata products](#Ch05) (more specifically, [Landscape classification](#Ch05.03)).